Wednesday Night Wars: 2020: Impact of the COVID-19 pandemic

 Both NXT and Dynamite began broadcasting empty arena shows in March 2020 as a result of the COVID-19 pandemic.
 Both shows stopped touring and started broadcasting from fixed venues.
 NXT was broadcast initially from Full Sail University and later, from October 2020, the WWE Performance Center.
 Dynamite was initially held at Daily's Place, an amphitheater adjacent to TIAA Bank Field.
 AEW later taped shows at the Nightmare Factory training facility in Norcross, Georgia, in late March and early April, taping up to six weeks of episodes preparing for that year's Double or Nothing pay-per-view.
 As live sports were allowed to resume in the Jacksonville area by early May, AEW returned to Daily's Place, which became AEW's home base for over a year.
+For the 18 months head to head Dynamite would be beat NXT in mostly every Demographic except people over the age of 50 which NXT had a wider margin over Dynamite and helped score a handful of wins in Total Viewers.
+During the latter half of 2020 NXT’s P18-49 (Which Networks and Advertisers prioritise) began to weaken while Dynamite’s was only increasing.
+Which led to beginning talks about NXT possibly moving to a different night.

 2021: NXT moves to Tuesday and end of the Wednesday Night Wars

 On March 30, 2021, it was reported that NXT would move to Tuesday nights on April 13, 2021.
-In January, USA Network's parent company, NBCUniversal, announced it would shut down NBC Sports Network by the end of the year, with certain sport programming rights moving to USA and streaming service Peacock.
+In January, USA Network's parent company, NBCUniversal, announced it would shut down NBCSN by the end of the year, with certain sport programming rights moving to USA and streaming service Peacock.
 WWE confirmed the move to Tuesdays as part of a multi-year renewal agreement.
 The move to Tuesday nights brought an end to the Wednesday Night Wars.

 Following the end of the Wednesday Night Wars, both programs benefitted in the Nielsen ratings without the direct competition.
 NXT's April 13 episode averaged 805,000 viewers with a 0.22 rating in the 18-49 demographic.
 This viewership number was an increase from the 768,000 viewers who tuned into night one of the NXT special NXT TakeOver: Stand & Deliver the previous Wednesday.
-The next day, Dynamite drew over 1.219 million viewers to TNT, up 77% from the prior week.
+The next day, Dynamite drew over 1.219 million viewers to TNT, up 77% from the prior week’s 688,000 almost doubling Total Viewers.
 This was Dynamite's best viewership number since its debut episode on October 2, 2019.
 AEW also placed 2nd that evening in the Cable Top 150 with a 0.44 rating in the 18-49 demographic, their best key demographic rating since the October 23, 2019 episode of Dynamite.